AliNisarAhmed/my-notes/Data Intensive Applications/8 - Problems with Distributed Systems.md

 A wire b/w telephone lines is divided in a static way
 - e.g. if a wire can carry 10k simultaneous calls, and we are the only caller, our bandwidth is fixed and still the same
-- Provides latency Guaranteesm but is costly
+- Provides latency Guarantees but is costly

 In contrast, the internet shares n/w bandwidth dynamically
 - Senders push and jostle with each other to get their packets over the wire as quickly as possible, and the network switches decide which packet to send
 - Provides better utilization, so it is cheaper, but then has variable delays

 # Unreliable Clocks

 Each machine on the network has its own clock, which is an actual hardware device: usually a quartz crystal oscillator.